psugihara/FreeChat/README.md

   - [x] interrupt llama
   - [ ] llama should pause for a moment before responding if text hasn't generated
   - [x] convo scroll behavior breaks on code blocks, syntax highligting would be nice
+  - [ ] indicate when the llama server is "warming up" and is expected to be slow

 - [ ] Try any llama.cpp compatible model
   - [x] configure model in Settings